carlos-villatoro/CapBank/README.md

 ### App Description
 #### CapBank is a full stack banking (psuedo ATM) application created with Angular as the front-end framework, SpringBoot as the Java back-end framework and MongoDB as the database.
 Users will be able to sign in to their accounts, complete transactions such as depositing, withdrawing, creating new accounts, and checking balances.

+#### The main goal of this project is so create an introduction into other marketable languages and create a project that will be continously developed along with other full stack applications.
+A secondary goal is to take the learned languages and transfer those concepts to other languages.

 ---
 ### Tech Descriptions